Categories

 Neurogenesis and Brain Plasticity

-There is growing evidence that compounds in ayahuasca, particularly DMT and beta-carbolines, may promote neurogenesis (the growth of new neurons) and increase brain plasticity (the ability of the brain to form new connections).
+There is growing evidence that compounds in ayahuasca, particularly DMT and beta-carbolines, possibly promote neurogenesis (the growth of new neurons) and increase brain plasticity (the ability of the brain to form new connections).
 This has been shown in some animal studies, where DMT and harmine promote the development of neural cells in vitro.
-These neurogenic effects may underlie some of the positive long-term effects reported by ayahuasca users, including improved emotional processing, creativity, and resilience.
+These neurogenic effects could underline some of the positive long-term effects reported by ayahuasca users, including improved emotional processing, creativity, and resilience.

 Reduction in Depression and Anxiety